ContextPilot: Fast Long-Context Inference via Context Reuse: Design Overview

 Our MT-RAG trace study quantifies this benefit and shows that de-duplication causes only 1–3\% accuracy degradation, which can be recovered with techniques discussed later.
 This minor loss occurs because the LLM can still access the deduplicated content through prior conversation history, preserving quality while avoiding duplicated computation.

-\mypar{(3) Contextual hints preserve accuracy by restoring ordering and de-duplication semantics} Carefully designed contextual hints can recover the minor accuracy loss caused by document ordering and de-duplication.
-As shown in~\autoref{fig:order_recovery}, these hints help the model reconstruct the original ordering relationships within its internal reasoning tokens, preserving reasoning fidelity.
+\mypar{(3) Context annotation compensates for accuracy perturbation from alignment and de-duplication} Carefully designed context annotation can largely compensate for the negligible accuracy perturbation introduced by context block alignment and de-duplication.
+As shown in~\autoref{fig:order_recovery}, these annotations help the model reconstruct the original ordering relationships within its internal tokens, mitigating accuracy loss.

-Evaluations show that contextual hints fully restore reasoning quality—and in some cases, even improve it.
-On NarrativeQA and MultihopRAG, for instance, accuracy increases by 0.3–3.9\%, confirming the effectiveness of incorporating contextual hints for enhanced reasoning.
+Evaluations show that context annotations effectively recover accuracy—and in multi-hop reasoning tasks, even improve it beyond the unordered baseline.
+On NarrativeQA and MultihopRAG, for instance, accuracy increases by 0.3–3.9\% relative to approximate matching methods (\autoref{subsec:eval-breakdown}), confirming the effectiveness of incorporating context annotations for enhanced reasoning.

-Note that the contextual hint does not affect the model’s instruction-following ability, as it only restores minimal retrieval information without altering the user prompt.
+Note that the context annotation does not affect the model's instruction-following ability, as it only conveys minimal retrieval metadata without altering the user prompt.